Interested in what the club has to offer?

 Pub Night and Sign-up

-Catch us any Tuesday evening in our sponsor pub, Braes on Perth Road from 8:30 pm
+Catch us any Wednesday evening in our sponsor pub, Clarks on North Lindsay Street from 8:30pm (behind Fat Sams – see map below).

 Are you interested in the club?
 Maybe you are considering joining?
 Not decided yet?

-Come along to the pub to chat to us and find out more!
+Come along to Clarks and pub to chat to us and find out more!

-Note: Over the summer months and during University holidays there are usually still some DURC folks around, but we sometimes move around from pub to pub - check our Facebook page or Chat Group, or ask around!
+Note: Over the summer months and during University holidays there are usually still some DURC folks around, but we sometimes move around from pub to pub – check recent announcements for the latest info or ask on the Facebook page or Chat Group.

 Club Meets